MORE VEGAS INFO

 Treasure Island will add a new 3-story retail and restaurant annex at the front of the building right on the corner of The Strip and Spring Mountain.
 It will feature dining outlets, a pharmacy, and other stores including an new car showroom.
 It will be accessible from both The Strip and from inside the resort.
 It should be up and running by late 2014.

 THEhotel will be remodeled and rebranded as the Delano Las Vegas, a sister to the very upscale, very luxurious, very expensive Miami Beach Delano.
 Delano was originally supposed to come to Vegas at Echelon, the complex of hotels that was to replace The Stardust, but that project died so the company decided to go elsewhere.
-The work should be done by late 2014.
+The work should be done by early 2015 with rooms coming on line as early as September 2014.

 Hooter's is getting a much needed overhaul that will revise the casino, add new restaurants and entertainment, redo the pool, and remodel the guest rooms.
 The timetable on this is unknown.